computeclub/gcp-cloud-deploy-extensions/notifiers/release-auto-promoter/README.md

-# echo-fastapi
+# release-auto-promoter

-Echo fastapi is a minimal Cloud Deployer called by subscriptions of all cloud deploy message types and echoing back the details of that message.
+release-auto-promoter is a Cloud Deployer called by subscriptions of all cloud deploy message types and echoing back the details of that message.

 ## Developing